schiefen12/fireseg_research/README.md

   * Specifically, the images used are from *(9) Images for fire segmentation (Train/Val/Test) Images.zip)* and *(10) Masks annotation for fire segmentation (Train/Val/Test) Masks.zip)* under *'Dataset Files'*

 ## Modified ERFNet Architecture
-This project improved upon the segmentation speed and efficiency of the original *ERFNet* model by halving the number of `non-bt-1D` layers throughout the model and by changing the `1x3` convolutions within the `non-bt-1D` to `1x1` convolutions.
+This project improves upon the segmentation speed and efficiency of the original *ERFNet* model by halving the number of `non-bt-1D` layers throughout the model and by changing the `1x3` convolutions within the `non-bt-1D` layers to `1x1` convolutions.

 ![](Images/Modified-ERFNet-Diagram.png)